edsu/diss/parts/12-seeing-software.md

 will discuss in more detail below, after twenty years of activity the NSRL's work extends out into other departments in the Information Technology Lab (ITL) at NIST, and outside of NIST into digital forensics research, law enforcement and intelligence communities.
-Given this complexity it was essential for my fieldnotes to reflect on not only on what I observed, but also on my own thoughts and feelings as I learned more about the people and the work of the NSRL.
+Given this complexity, and my own partial understanding, it was essential for my fieldnotes to reflect not only what I observed, but also on my own thoughts and feelings as I learned more about the people and the work of the NSRL.

 While these jottings and field notes formed the bulk of my research data, I also conducted a series of unstructured interviews (N=12) with NSRL and NIST